TheRoboticsClub/2024-upe-david-duro/docs/index.md

 Thanks to this breakthrough and some changes provided by other contributors, the new version 4.6.2 has been released.

-## Opened #2655

-The console do not works properly because it always return an incorrect line error.
-It looks simple, but this bug is complex.

 ## Updated docs

 Some of the instructions were very brief and more explanations have been added to solve some of the most common problems.
 There is still work to be done here, but some things are still beyond my knowledge at the moment.

-## Starting to solve issue #2655
+## issue #2655

+The console do not works properly because it always return an incorrect line error.
+It looks simple, but this bug is complex.

 ### Arised Problems